echogarden-project/echogarden/docs/Options.md

 * `ffmpegPath`: sets a custom path for the FFmpeg executable
 * `soxPath`: sets a custom path for the SoX executable
 * `packageBaseURL`: sets a custom base URL for the remote package repository used to download missing packages.
 Default is `https://huggingface.co/echogarden/echogarden-packages/resolve/main/`.
-If `huggingface.co` isn't accessible in your location, you can set to use a mirror by changing `huggingface.co` to alternative a domain like `hf-mirror.com`
+If `huggingface.co` isn't accessible in your location, you can set to use a mirror by changing `huggingface.co` to an alternative domain like `hf-mirror.com`
 * `logLevel`: adjusts the quantity of log messages shown during processing.
 Possible values: `silent`, `output`, `error`, `warning`, `info`, `trace`.
 Defaults to `info`